Shopify vs Squarespace

 Ease of Use

-When choosing the perfect e-commerce platform, the easier to navigate, the better.
-In this section of our Shopify vs. Squarespace review, we’ll be comparing how easy these two platforms are to use.
+When choosing the perfect e-commerce platform, the easier it is to navigate, the better.
+In this section of our Shopify vs. Squarespace review, we’ll compare how easy these two platforms are to use.

 Squarespace offers users a “layout engine,” which allows dragging and dropping content onto pages.
 Again, this is a relatively straightforward function to master.